Twitter follower semi-log graphs

 Here are some interesting distributions, and another “real-life” application of semi-log graphs.

-The information comes from Hubspot’s State of the Twittersphere report, dated Jan 2010.
+The information comes from Hubspot’s State of the Twittersphere report, dated Jan 2010, which is unfortunately no longer available.

 One of their conclusions: